 In the "non-continuous evaluation" mode, it is not compulsory to keep the mark obtained by the student in the activities or tests (progress test or partial test) taken in the continuous assessment mode.

 Specifications for the resit/retake exam:

-Evaluation tests shall be carried out for all recoverable activities.
+Evaluation tests will be conducted for all recoverable activities.